 The mission of the MDC is to excel in the care of movement disorders patients and related research.
 We accomplish this mission by:

-The MDC has been at the forefront of movement disorders research with the first and largest clinical trial of stem cells as treatment for Parkinson's disease, the development of the leading voice therapy for Parkinson's disease (Lee Silverman Voice Treatment), and playing a key role in the initial description of Fragile X Ataxia Syndrome.
+The MDC has been at the forefront of movement disorders research with the first and largest clinical trial of stem cells as a treatment for Parkinson's disease, the development of the leading voice therapy for Parkinson's disease (Lee Silverman Voice Treatment), and playing a key role in the initial description of Fragile X Ataxia Syndrome.

 The physicians and other practitioners of the MDC are leaders in community outreach.
 They speak to support groups and work with the region's movement disorders community organizations to provide the most up-to-date information.
 The MDC also hosts annual educational symposia for patients, care partners, and families.